Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Case Study: ImageMagick

 \subsection{Bus Factor}

 ImageMagick's bus factor per six months metric is presented in~\Cref{fig:figA}.
-ImageMagick's has had at least four contributors per six months with as many seven contributing to the project.
-This guarantees that at any one time, there have been a sufficient number of contributors who can resolve vulnerabilities.
-It also implies that there is a probability that any any given contributor could reintroduce a vulnerability while attempting to resolve a CVE.
+ImageMagick has at least four---and sometimes as many as seven---contributors during a six-month period.
+This guarantees that at any period, there have been a sufficient number of contributors who can introduce and resolve vulnerabilities.